Parv-Patel/DGT201-Creative-Coding/README.md

 # Functionality:

 ## Algorithm Selection:
-Users can switch between FCFS, SJF, and Round Robin algorithms using a dropdown menu Dynamic visualization updates based on selected algorithm Adjustable time quantum for Round Robin algorithm using a slider
+Users can switch between FCFS, SJF, and Round Robin algorithms using a dropdown menu Adjustable time quantum for Round Robin algorithm using a slider

 ## Process Visualization: